 Prevents Separation Anxiety

 Crate training can also help prevent separation anxiety for your new pet.
 When they are first left alone, they may be overwhelmed with fear which causes them to destroy things around the house.
 Keeping your young dog in the crate when you are away helps ease the separation anxiety by giving them a safe place and smaller territory to “protect.”

 Once your new dog has proven they are housebroken and can be trusted, you can begin to leave them out of the crate for small periods at a time unattended.
+Open the door of the crate and leave it at that so your pups can easily come and go when they want to.
 The crate should become a place your pup will go voluntarily.

 Steps to Crate Training

 We have prepared here an easy guide to crate training.
 These training steps will help you and your dog understand the crate right.